 Our real estate team is dedicated to helping you find the right home, at the best price.
 We want you to find the home that will make you happy and successful in real estate ownership.

-When you hire us to help you buy your first home, we want to know what you want and how much you can afford.
+When you hire us to help with our Fargo First Time Home Buyers program, we want to know what you want and how much you can afford.
 Then we’ll find a way to merge these two priorities and find a residence that you’ll enjoy owning.

 2. Keep your objectives in mind when visiting a home.